leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-### Why OSS?
+### Why contribute to OSS?

 - Fun, can do things contrasting with routine work
   - Senior at work, junior in OSS
-- Meet various people
+- Meet various people in the world
   - Even unreachable people in the clouds
   - (When do these people sleep or rest? 🤔)
 - Also a form of social contribution
   - Can get paid or turn into work
-- Can write lots of blog posts 💪
+- Can write lots of blog posts ✌🏼
   - AI can write technical docs, but not personal writing

 ---